yorikvanhavre/FreeCAD-manual/navigating_in_the_3d_view.md

 Alternatively, some keyboard controls are always available, no matter the navigation mode: CTRL + and CTRL - to zoom in and zoom out, the arrow keys to shift the view left/right and up/down, SHIFT + left arrow and SHIFT + right arrow to rotate the view by 90 degrees, and the numeric keys 1 to 6 for the six standard views, top, front, right, bottom, back and left.
-These controls are also avaialbe from the View menu and the View toolbar.
+O will set the camara in orthographic mode, while P sets it in perspective mode.
+These controls are also available from the View menu and some from the View toolbar.

 ### Selecting objects

 Objects in the 3D view can be selected by clicking them with the corresponding mouse button, depending on the navigation mode.
 A single click will select the object, and one of its subcomponents (edge, face, vertex).
 Double-clicking will select the object, and all its subcomponents.
 You can select more than one subcomponent, or even different subcomponents from different objects, by pressing the CTRL key.
+Clicking with the selection button on an empty portion of the 3D view will deselect everything.

 **Read more**